 May 3 has seen quite a bit of National Hockey League history throughout the decades.
-Among the memorable moments include the first non-North American scoring champion, numerous overtime goals and some great goaltending performances, as well.
+Among the memorable moments include the first non-North American scoring champion, numerous overtime goals, and some great goaltending performances.

-Exactly two years later, the Blues were back in the Stanley Cup Final, this time against the Boston Bruins.
-Unfortunately for St. Louis, Johnny Bucyk scored a hat trick in the Bruins’ 6-1 win, in Game 1 of the Stanley Cup Final, handing them their ninth straight loss in the Final.
+Two years later, the Blues were back in the Stanley Cup Final, this time against the Boston Bruins.
+Unfortunately for St. Louis, Johnny Bucyk scored a hat trick in the Bruins’ 6-1 win in Game 1, handing them their ninth straight loss in the Final.

 May 3 has provided us with plenty of drama in the form of numerous overtime playoff games through the years.
-On this date in 1977, Billy Harris’ goal at 3:58 of overtime gave the New York Islanders a 4-3 road win over the Canadiens, in Game 5 of the Stanley Cup Semifinals.
+In 1977, Billy Harris’ goal at 3:58 of overtime gave the New York Islanders a 4-3 road win over the Canadiens in Game 5 of the Stanley Cup Semifinals.
 The goal extended the Islanders’ season for one more game as the Canadiens closed out the series two nights later.

-Two years later, Jean Ratelle completed a hat trick with an overtime goal to lead the Bruins to a 4-3 win over the Canadiens, in Game Four of the Stanley Cup Semifinals.
+Two years later, Jean Ratelle completed a hat trick with an overtime goal to lead the Bruins to a 4-3 win over the Canadiens in Game 4 of the Stanley Cup Semifinals.
 It was the only postseason hat trick in the Hall of Famer’s career.
 The win evened the series at two wins apiece, which Montreal eventually won in seven games.

-On May 3, 1991, Vladimir Ruzicka had another big night in the long and storied playoff history of the Bruins.
-After picking up four assists in regulation, Ruzicka scores in overtime to give Boston a 5-4 victory over the Penguins, in Game 2 of the Wales Conference Final.
+On May 3, 1991, Vladimir Ruzicka had another big night in the Bruins’ long and storied playoff history.
+After picking up four assists in regulation, Ruzicka scored in overtime to give Boston a 5-4 victory over the Penguins in Game 2 of the Wales Conference Finals.

 One year later, Joe Murphy scored the game-winning goal in overtime to lead the Edmonton Oilers to a 4-3 win over the Vancouver Canucks, in Game 1 of the Smythe Division Finals.
 He also had two assists in regulation.

-On May 3, 1994, current general manager Don Sweeney scored in overtime as the Bruins won 6-5 at the New Jersey Devils, in Game 2 of the Eastern Conference Semifinals.
-The win gave Boston a 2-0 lead in the series, however, they went on to lose the next four games.
+On May 3, 1994, current general manager Don Sweeney scored in overtime as the Bruins won 6-5 at the New Jersey Devils in Game 2 of the Eastern Conference Semifinals.
+The win gave Boston a 2-0 lead in the series; however, they lost the next four games.